port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/github/github.md

 #### Limitations

 - Currently only files up to 512KB in size are supported.
-- Only JSON and YAML formats are supported.
+- Only JSON and YAML formats are automatically parsed.
+Other file formats can be ingested as raw files.
 - GLOB patterns are supported for file pattern matching, but wildcards at the end (e.g., `**/*`) are not allowed, in order to prevent matching all files indiscriminately.
+- Currently only the default branch of the repository is supported.

 ## Permissions